guenchi/Liber/README.md

 # Bookmarks

-Bookmarks is use to parse template formed of Scheme List to HTML.
+Bookmarks is a template parser for Scheme List to HTML